inclusive-design/idrc/src/projects/future-of-work-equitable-digital-systems.md

 The voice and perspective of the disability community was a central focus of the project and along with ten disability research and advocacy organizations, 55 individuals with lived experience of disability contributed to the project over 12 co-design research sessions.
 Co-designs enhanced our understanding of barriers within digital systems by placing those systems and the experiences of people with disabilities who use or are impacted by them within the full context of people’s lives—their lived experiences and the intersections of technology, work, and life.

-Throughout the *Equitable Digital Systems* project, people with disabilities led the direction and outcomes of research.
-This is how we carve a path towards equitable and inclusive digital systems.
+Throughout the *Equitable Digital Systems* project, people with disabilities led the direction and outcomes of research: to carve a path towards equitable and inclusive digital systems.

 ## Final Report and Project Outcomes